 More than ever, brands are adapting to consumer purchase habits by shifting to direct-to-consumer selling models.
 Consumers begin their buyer’s journey by making more purchase decisions online, often researching product reviews and comparing brands and prices.
 As a result, the consumer expectation of brands and retailers is higher.

 Prior to the internet, brands largely relied on resellers to reach customers.
 Rarely did a manufacturer or wholesaler sell directly to consumers.
 However, today with everyone carrying around a smartphone, brands can reach their customer anytime, anywhere.
 No physical store needed.
 Website translation and localization software, as well as software solutions for customs, taxes, duties, and payments, allow brands to easily broaden their market to the whole planet.

 Brick and mortar retailers are feeling the pinch of online giants like Amazon and big box stores like Walmart.
 Declining in-store sales are forcing retailers to consolidate physical locations.
 Your brand’s opportunity for consumers to find your products in-store could be affected by the loss of physical shelf space.
 Forbes counted nearly 3,600 store closings already announced for 2017.
 With locations harder to maintain, more retailers are investing in ecommerce to sustain their market segments.

 3. Control Your Brand Story

 Selling directly to your customers from your website also allows you to manage firsthand the messaging and image of your brand.
 Retailers and market places can shadow and dilute your branding.
-Your messaging is more likely to be far less effective when alongside competing brands within reseller stores and websites.
+Your message is likely to be far less effective when alongside competing brands within reseller stores and websites.

-Direct-to-consumer means you have an open line of communication into your customers.
-You have the power to educate your customers, interact with them and learn more about their wants and needs to better align your products.
+Direct-to-consumer means you have an open line of communication with your customers.
+You have the power to educate your customers, interact with them, and learn more about their wants and needs to better align your products.

 5. Improve Customer Engagement